CaioCeretta/nlw_copa/README.md

-# Reposity of the event NLW copa
+# Repository of the event NLW copa